enriquez/uiauto/README.md

     # Example using xcodebuild to build a project
     $ xcodebuild -project MyApp.xcodeproj -sdk iphonesimulator6.1

 By building with the commands above, the resulting bundle is placed in derived data.
+Replace `iphonesimulator6.1` with `iphoneos6.1` if you want to build for the device.

 ### Run UI Automation scripts